ethersphere/bee-docs/docs/access-the-swarm/pinning.md

 ```

 :::warning
-While the pin operation will fetch content from the network if it is not available locally, we advise you to ensure that the content is available locally before calling the pin operation.
-If the content, for whatever reason, is only fetched partially from the network, the pin operation only partly succeeds, which leaves the internal administration of pinning in an inconsistent state.
+While the pin operation will attempt to fetch content from the network if it is not available locally, we advise you to ensure that the content is available locally before calling the pin operation.
+If the content, for whatever reason, is only fetched partially from the network, the pin operation only partly succeeds and leaves the internal administration of pinning in an inconsistent state.
 :::

 ## Global Pinning